evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 There would have been safer ways for me to contribute, but I also didn't do this.
 I didn't donate or volunteer for anything.
 The way I sometimes justified this is that most of my peers don't either and it doesn't make me a bad person if I don't Other times I just feel like a hypocrite.
-99% of my emphathy goes to people I know personally.
+99% of my empathy goes to people I know personally.

 It's 2019 and we left San Francisco.
 Yelp wasn't what I hoped it would be.
-I sound mostly negative about San Franscisco, but the truth is that I really enjoyed the city.
+I sound mostly negative about San Francisco, but the truth is that I really enjoyed the city.
 And despite all its flaws, I had a great time there and made some really good friends and memories.
 I ended up running into some issues with my work visa for my next job, which led me back to Toronto.
 Had it not been for